godwinmurithi/godwinmurithi/README.md

 - 👋 Hi, I’m @godwinmurithi
+-       I am a Full Stack Software developer.
+I also hold a degree in Geoinformatics from the Technical University of Kenya
-- 👀 I’m interested in ...
+- 👀 I’m interested in GIS programming, mobile development, web development and data science.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Django, Docker and cloud technologies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me ...
+- 📫 How to reach me > godwinmurit@gmail.com

 <!---
 godwinmurithi/godwinmurithi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.